 Borrowell seeks to make getting your credit score: Simple.
 Secure.
 Free.

-Back in the pre-Borrowell days, Canadians could order their credit report for free from either Equifax or Transunion (the largest credit bureaus in Canada), but to get their actual credit score, they had to pony up $24.
+Back in the pre-Borrowell days, Canadians could order their credit report for free from either Equifax or Transunion (the largest credit bureaus in Canada), but to get their actual credit score, they had to pony up around $24.
 Thankfully those dark days are now behind us.
 Now you simply go to Borrowell’s site, input your information, and *presto* you can see just how credit-worthy you are with minimal time and effort.

 And don’t worry – by submitting your information to Borrowell to take advantage of this offer, you are NOT in any way applying for a loan or signing on to anything that will cost you money in any way!

 Now, Borrowell will likely take the opportunity to let you know what sort of loans you qualify for should you want to apply for one at a later time, but it’s worth repeating that: Yes, it’s true.
 You can get your credit score from Borrowell absolutely free – without applying for any loan or financial product!

 It’s important to note that you actually have more than one semi-official credit score.
 (We know, this stuff is sort of confusing, but bear with us.)
 Because there are multiple credit bureaus and more than one way of weighing the various factors that go into your credit score, the number you receive from Borrowell is 100% accurate – but it’s only one such score that can be produced.

 The Equifax credit score is based on Equifax’s proprietary model and may not be the same score used by third parties to assess your creditworthiness.
 The provision of this score to you is intended for your own educational use.
 Third parties will take into consideration other information in addition to a credit score when evaluating your creditworthiness.
 The score provided to you is the Equifax Risk Score, which is also known as ERS 2.0.